Top Oz Tours offers a great range of Canada tours and experiences. You can browse the options here.

-Canada is a travel destination where Australians immediately feel at home — and one that will refresh and revitalise the weariest of holidaymakers.
+A Canadian holiday is one that will refresh and revitalise the weariest of holidaymakers.

 The Rocky Mountaineer is one of the world’s great rail experiences and travels through some of the most spectacular scenery on the planet.
-Gold Leaf Service, with its glass domed roof and a la carte dining service, is truly sublime.
+Gold Leaf Service — with its glass domed roof and a la carte dining service — is sublime.
 This is a journey you’ll talk about for years to come.

 There are few natural settings that outshine Banff National Park’s Lake Louise in the beauty stakes, and spending a night at the historic Fairmont Chateau Lake Louise is a must-do.
 The hotel is located right beside the lake, so push the boat out on a Lakeview Room.
 It may be pricey, but you won’t regret it!